strongself/The-Book-of-VIPER/IntroductionToVIPER.md

 **Main goals of VIPER**:

 - Increase of test coverage for Presentation level, usually built from *Massive View Controllers*.
-- Separate responsibility into the distinct layer.
+- Conform to the single responsibility principle.

-It is important to note that VIPER is not list of rules and templates.
+It is important to note that VIPER is not the list of rules and templates.
 It's the list of recommendations how to build flexible, testable and reusable architecture.
 We, the iOS Team of **Rambler&Co**, have adopted some canonical principles and formed our best practices for some cases.

 VIPER looks difficult at first, especially for developers without the team work experiences on large projects.
 Because it requires to understand that application modules should be independent and have high test coverage.
 But, VIPER is helpful even for small applications.